 Many dance schools offer a smorgasbord of classes and lessons for young kids to attend which can leave parents confused as to just how many dance classes they should be enrolling their child into?

 This research is taken from the recommendations of starting ages by top vocational dance schools, ballet companies and examining bodies in the USA, Australia, the UK and Canada which you can read more about below.
+You can also read more about how many dance or ballet classes an age and class guide here or how many years of dance or ballet does it take to be a professional.

 Should my 5 year old take class twice a week?